SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

   - __Response:__
 	['Natural' immunity is inferior]({{ site.baseurl }}/natural-vs-vaccine-immunity/) to the very high immunity from the vaccines.  _Get vaccinated._
-- __Excuse:__ "I feel like getting vaccinate is giving up control."
+- __Excuse:__ "I feel like getting vaccinated is giving up control."
   - __Response:__ Getting vaccinated is you _taking back_ control!  _Get vaccinated._

 It's a big deal, sure; but it's an easy decision to make.  _So make it._